Hathor875/atNowWeatherService/README.md

   - Pressure Measurement Accuracy: ±0.12hPa @25°C

 ## In Progress
+- **HTTPS SERVER ON ESP**:
+Now the device starts in AP mode with the given name and password set in the program.
-- **HTTPS SERVER ON ESP**: a server that allows you to scan WiFi and connect to a given network.
+At the address 192.168.1.1 we have a service that allows you to log in to the selected Wi-Fi network. to do:
+- rewriting to https
+-saving the password, network name and configuration to eeprom -handling the case of wrong WiFi password etc
+-restore after connection loss
+-signaling connection status

+Moreover, the LED flashing has been modified to use the built-in timer, but this still needs to be improved.
+Also need to add the reset function to factory settings using the button

 ## To Do